tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_Android_SDK.md

 * **Google APIs by Google Inc** - provides the libraries for building for a specific version of Android that uses the _enhanced_ Google APIs (includes maps support).

 * **System Image** - For Android API versions 14 and above, the emulator system images are packaged separately from the SDK Platform package.
-Three versions of the system images are provided – ARM, Intel x86, and MIPS.
-The ARM system image is supplied by default in earlier SDK Platform packages, and corresponds to the hardware in most phones.
+Two versions of the system images are provided – "x86 Atom" and "x86 Atom\_64" which are 32-bit and 64-bit system images respectively.

 To install Android SDK on macOS: